DerBunman/DieBenutzerumgebung/_docs/style.md

 # Style

+## Theming and colors
 The GTK2/3 and icon theme are based on Numix and can be generated using ooxmox (see below).

 The colors are everywhere the same.
 (If I didn't miss anything.)

+## Fonts
+The main font face for __DieBenutzerumgebung__ is __Roboto__ (and Roboto Mono).
+__Roboto__ is mainly used in the styles regular and medium.

+Addionaly to these fonts is Roboto Mono patched with Nerdfont glyphs available for polybar and powerline and everything else that needs glyphs.

 # Current state